tpolecat/tpolecat.github.io/_doobie-0.2.0-SNAPSHOT/11-Unit-Testing.md

 )
 ```

-And again, playing with the `country` table, here again for reference.
+And again we are playing with the `country` table, given here for reference.

 ```sql
 CREATE TABLE country (